wbsoft/parce/docs/source/deflanguage.rst

 verbatim in the lexicon's rules.)

-There also exists a special DynamicAction in the ``skip`` object, it's an instance of ``SkipAction`` and it yields no actions, so in effect creating no Tokens.
+There also exists a special DynamicAction in the ``skip`` object, it's an instance of :class:`~parce.action.SkipAction` and it yields no actions, so in effect creating no Tokens.
 Use it if you want to match text, but do not need the tokens.

-See for more information the documentation of the :doc:`action <action>` module.
+See for more information the documentation of the :mod:`~parce.action` module.

 The target